Cosmoverse/MapRender/README.md

 imagepng($image, $output);
 ```

-MapRender has pre-set limitations in place to ensure server load is kept minimum and at the same time maps take as less
+MapRender has default performance settings to ensure server load is kept minimum and at the same time maps render as
-time as possible to render.
-If these settings do not suit your server hardware, you may tweak them by creating a custom
+quickly as possible.
+If these settings do not suit your server hardware, tweak them by creating a custom MapRender.
-MapRender instance.

 ```php
 $parent = MapRender::create($plugin);